Northern Yellow Warbler

 Best Dates to See in Spring: April 28 - May 8

-Spring: Yellow Warblers are common in the Washington metro area, but not at Monticello Park.
+Spring: Northern Yellow Warblers are common in the Washington area, but not at Monticello Park.
 They nest in deciduous habitats near water, including in Alexandria along Four Mile Run and along the Haul Road at Dyke Marsh.
 On average, about ten are encountered each spring at Monticello.
 They are most likely to be in the park around the first week in May.

-Fall: Very few Yellow Warblers pass through Monticello in the fall.
+Fall: Very few Northern Yellow Warblers pass through Monticello in the fall.
 During most years, either one or none are recorded.

 Where to See Them in the Park

-Yellow Warblers sometimes forage in the brush on the knoll.
+Northern Yellow Warblers sometimes forage in the brush on the knoll.
 On occasion, they will go into the stream to bathe or drink, but you are more likely to see them hopping around in the brush near the stream.

 Physical Description